freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --distractors--

-unsupported elements for an array to be sorted, hence error
+Unsupported elements for an array to be sorted, hence error

 ---